s3ql/s3ql/rst/backends.rst

    is not known.

 You should note that opinions about RackSpace differ widely among S3QL users and developers.
-On the one hand, people praise RackSpace for their backing of the (open source) OpenStack project.
+On one hand, people praise RackSpace for their backing of the (open source) OpenStack project.
 On the other hand, their heavily advertised "fanatical support" is in practice often not only `less than helpful
 <http://code.google.com/p/s3ql/issues/detail?id=243#c5>`_, but their
 support agents also seem to be `downright incompetent
 <http://code.google.com/p/s3ql/issues/detail?id=243#c11>`_.
 However,